satlus/dockerized-localstack-aio/README.md

-# LocalStack Docker AIO (All in One)
+# LocalStack AWS Docker AIO (All in One)
-We want to test core aws services quickly without incurring costs and futzing with the console.
+We want to test core aws services quickly without incurring costs and messing around with the console.
 [LocalStack to the rescue](https://localhost.cloud)

 We also want the localstack environment to be fully dockerized so we don't pollute the host devenv.
 We use docker-compose to run localstack and the aws-cli docker image to do this